fleuristes/app-registry/README.md

 This repository serves as the official app registry for Fleur, a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) GUI client.
 It contains a curated list of MCP applications that can be integrated with Fleur to extend its capabilities.

-## What is Fleur?

-Fleur is a macOS GUI client for Model Context Protocol (MCP) applications.
-It allows users to seamlessly integrate various tools and services with large language models like Claude, enhancing their capabilities through external data access and tool use.
-All without having to be familiar with the command line.

 ## What is MCP?

 Model Context Protocol (MCP) is a standardized way for language models to interact with external tools and data sources.
 MCPs enable models to: